Locations:

 • Don’t “play through the pain.”
 If something hurts, stop and rest.

-• Eat a healthy diet high in protein.
+• Eat foods that are high in protein.

-• Exercise often.
+• Get physical activity often.
 The stronger your muscles are, the less likely they are to become injured.

-• Maintain a healthy weight to reduce pressure on the muscles.
+• Maintain a healthy weight that’s right for you to reduce pressure on your muscles.

-• Warm up before you exercise, increase intensity gradually, then stretch afterward.
+• Warm up before you perform physical activity, increase intensity gradually and then stretch afterward.

 • Wear shoes that fit well and all appropriate safety equipment for any sports you play.